 We can apply the same reasoning on the Büchi game on the arena depicted in Figure~\ref{fig:ex:buchi:two} with the objectives $\buchi{\{\vertex_1\}}$ for $\playerOne$ and $\buchi{\{\vertex_2\}}$ for $\playerTwo$ and the same outcome to show that players must also remember whether a player has left the current segment of the intended outcome for our construction to work. $\lhd$ \end{example}

 Finally, we observe that the two-phase approach described above yields finite-memory strategies for which we cannot provide arena-independent memory bounds as we encode a simple history in the memory.
-The following example illustrates that we cannot provide arena-independent memory bounds for constrained NEs in Büchi and co-Büchi games in general.
+The following result implies that we cannot provide arena-independent memory bounds for constrained NEs in Büchi and co-Büchi games in general.